cjdoris/pAdicGaloisGroup/README.md

 How to deduce the Galois group using resolvents.

-- `All [Stat:STATISTIC, Choice:SUBGROUP_CHOICE]`: Enumerate all possible Galois groups, then eliminate possibilities until only one remains. `Stat` is the statistic used to distinguish between possible Galois groups. `Choice` determines how to choose which subgroups to form resolvents from.
+- `All [Stat:STATISTIC, Choice:SUBGROUP_CHOICE, Dedupe:SUBGROUP_DEDUPE]`: Enumerate all possible Galois groups, then eliminate possibilities until only one remains. `Stat` is the statistic used to distinguish between possible Galois groups. `Choice` determines how to choose which subgroups to form resolvents from. `Dedupe` determines how to dedupe any groups considered up to conjugacy.
-- `Maximal [Stat:STATISTIC, Choice:SUBGROUP_CHOICE, DescendWhen, Descend, Useful, Reprocess:BOOL, Reset:BOOL, Blacklist:BOOL, Dedupe:BOOL]`: Work down the graph of possible Galois groups by maximal inclusion.
+- `Maximal [Stat:STATISTIC, Choice:SUBGROUP_CHOICE, DescendWhen, Descend, Useful, Reprocess:BOOL, Reset:BOOL, Blacklist:BOOL, Dedupe:SUBGROUP_DEDUPE]`: Work down the graph of possible Galois groups by maximal inclusion.
   - `Stat`: The statistic used to distinguish between possible Galois groups.
   - `Choice`: Determines how to choose which subgroups to form resolvents from.
   - `DescendWhen` When to descend through the graph.
 One of: